Chapter 2

 PURQpunctuation: right quotation mark (<rdquo> <rsquo>)

 This makes punctuation part of a sentence in its own right.
-With the creation of constituent structure, punctuation is placed as high as possible.
-For example, a full stop that ends a sentence is treated as the last constituent of the highest clause layer.
+With the creation of constituent structure, punctuation occurs as high as possible.
+For example, a full stop that ends a sentence is the last constituent of the highest clause layer.

 The punc rules of (2.36) give support for the integration of punctuation, with an initial parameter to distinguish types: